Vodafone/HelloV2XWorld-Android/README.md

 ### Run the HelloV2XWorld application on the virtual Android device

+**Please, be aware that the HelloV2XWorld application needs to access to your location , it's why it requests the Location Permission.**

 * Select your virtual Device in Android Studio.
 ![image](https://user-images.githubusercontent.com/122537808/217487784-c74199e4-65a5-4a39-ab67-2b28fcfa8062.png)
 * Press the RUN button.